 Ron Parker has lined up as a starter at cornerback for much of camp, which is a big surprise.
 Even if he moves down the depth chart, Parker and Marcus Cooper could get picked on by division rivals Peyton Manning and Philip Rivers.

 What we'll be saying in February

-Around The NFL's predicted finish: Second place in AFC East, No. 24 in Around The NFL's Power Index
+Predicted finish: Third place in AFC West, 19th in Around The NFL's Power Index.

 The latest "Around The League Podcast" recaps all of the action from the second week of the preseason.